We’ve known for several years now that Google prioritizes branded websites when it comes to choosing what to display in its SERPs:

 At the same time, consider optimizing a few instances of your branded keywords both on your website or on external web properties – even if these phrases don’t have any meaningful search volume yet.
 Building links that showcase your branded keywords will help prove to Google that you’re a known brand, regardless of whether your branding efforts have caught up to your aspirations yet.

+In these cases, you’ve got to take your branding efforts directly to the people!
 While you may not be able to command enough of a presence to score points against better branded competitors in the SERPs right away, you can make your case directly to consumers by marketing your business using social channels.

 Really, no matter what size your business is, the power of branding is something you need to be aware of.
-Integrating branded keywords into your SEO approach will help your site to build recognition with both visitors and the search engines – recognition which is likely to play a larger and larger role in the way your site’s authority is measured by Google in the future.
+Integrating branded keywords into your SEO approach will help your site to build recognition with both visitors and search engines – recognition that is likely to play a larger and larger role in the way your site’s authority is measured by Google in the future.